By the very nature of climate, scientists had to study it across

 Victor A. Bugaev, a leader of the Soviet Union's meteorology office,

-and Harry Wexler, chief of the United States Weather Bureau.
+and Harry Wexler, the director of research at the United States Weather Bureau.
 Let us

 commemorate Wexler here as a particularly outstanding example of that

 look reveals Wexler's hand pulling switches behind the scenes in many

 parts of the story of climate science — computer modeling, greenhouse gas measurements, satellite observations, and more — from the 1940s until his untimely

 death in 1962, as he astutely organized research and directed funds.(6a)